 Pulmonaria is best grown in full to partial shade.
 Keep in mind that most trees have not leafed out when it blooms in early spring, and the weather is still cool and damp.
 So it would be fine to grow pulmonaria in a spot that will eventually be shaded when the trees leaf out.
 Pulmonaria can tolerate more sun if it is kept moist.

 Most Pulmonaria plants do well in soil with a pH in the neutral to alkaline range.
 (7.0 - 7.5).
 More important is providing them with a well-draining soil that retains moisture just long enough for the roots to soak it up.

 Since most modern Pulmonaria varieties are hybrids, they are not generally started from seed.

 After flowering, the flower stalks turn brown and flop over.
 The initial leaves also begin looking tattered.
 Removing the entire flower stalk and the older leaves will encourage the plant to rejuvenate and look fresh again.
 More de-leafing may be necessary if the summer is hot or dry.

 Pulmonaria plants are slow to spread and do not require frequent division, however you can divide a clump after flowering if you'd like to make more plants.
 Because they grow in moist conditions and low to the ground, Pulmonaria can be prone to mildew and slug and snail damage.

 Pulmonaria plants are naturals for shady woodland gardens.
 The white-flowered varieties really glow against the green foliage.

 You can also plant them in a sunny border, among later maturing perennials, for a shot of spring color.
-Pulmonaria can handle full sun in the spring and the leaves of taller, summer perennials will provide shade for them, later in the season.
+Pulmonaria can handle full sun in the spring and the leaves of taller, summer perennials will provide shade for it later in the season.

-Suggested Pulmonaria Varieties:
+Suggested Pulmonaria Varieties